-In this domain, students work with functions that model data and choose an appropriate model function by considering the context that produced the data.
-Students' ability to recognize rates of change, growth and decay, end behavior, roots, and other characteristics of functions is becoming more sophisticated; they use this expanding repertoire of families of functions to inform their choices for models.
+As in Mathematics II, students work with functions that model data and choose an appropriate model function by considering the context that produced the data.
+Students' ability to recognize rates of change, growth and decay, end behavior, roots, and other characteristics of functions becomes more sophisticated; they use this expanding repertoire of families of functions to inform their choices of models.
 This group of standards focuses on applications and how key features relate to characteristics of a situation, making selection of a particular type of function model appropriate (F-IF.4-9).
 The following example illustrates some of these standards.
+(Note that only sine, cosine, and tangent are treated in Mathematics III.)